ketMix/magnet/README.md

   * Networked co-op play!
   * Polarity-based enemies and weapons.
   * Wave-based combat!
-  * Easily written maps and enemy data types.
+  * Easily written levels and enemy data types.
   * Customizable turrets, players, and more!
   * English/Japanese localization!
 (WIP)

+## Level Editing
+If you want to add or edit levels, it is easier to use a tool like [this](https://kettek.net/s/ediTTY/) to create them.
+Levels use a simple syntax for defining features and ASCII for map tiles.

 ## Building
 Either issue `go run . build` or `go build ./cmd/magnet`.
 This will produce either `magnet` or `magnet.exe` depending on system.